shubhoc47/SecuredEBusinessSystem/README.md

 This project uses drop-and-create-tables for DDL generation, which is suitable for development and ensures the data.sql script populates a clean schema on each deployment.
 For data persistence across deployments without re-seeding, change this property in persistence.xml (e.g., to create-tables or validate-tables).

----

-**Remember to:**

-*   Replace `[YOUR_GITHUB_USERNAME]` in the clone URL.
-*   Verify the plain text passwords in the "Sample Users" section match what you actually used to generate the hashes in your `data.sql`.
-*   If your project name in NetBeans (and thus the default context root) is different from `SecuredEBusinessSystem`, update that.
-*   Fill in any other specific version numbers for JDK, NetBeans, GlassFish, MySQL if you want to be precise.

-This README is now much more tailored to the project we've built.
 IGNORE_WHEN_COPYING_START
 content_copy
 download